P250

 There are numerous ways to turn a digital file into a digital asset, just as there are numerous ways to create a blockchain, mint an NFT and put it up for sale.

-Here we'll encounter some of the biggest misconceptions that prevent non-fungible tokens from being properly understood and handled properly.
+Here we'll run into some of the biggest misconceptions that prevent non-fungible tokens from being properly understood and handled.

 #An NFT is an abstract asset, it is neither physical nor virtual, in no case can we own it even if we buy it